-- To intervene on the market in order to support the share price. - To finance acquisitions through share exchanges. - To increase control over the company by one or more shareholders. - To increase the share price with a view to exercising stock options. - To thwart a hostile takeover bid (see 5.5.E).
+- To finance share based incentive plans without issuing new capital. - To intervene on the market in order to support the share price. - To finance acquisitions through share exchanges. - To increase control over the company by one or more shareholders. - To increase the share price with a view to exercising stock options. - To hinder a hostile takeover bid (see 5.5.E).

 In view of the above, it is important to be particularly attentive to the reasons underlying a repurchase.
 Several countries regulate share repurchases in order to protect the shareholders.
 Depending on the country, provision may be made for a maximum repurchase rate with respect to the issued capital, a repurchase price bracket, the obligation to inform shareholders of the motives underlying the repurchase, the prohibition of selective repurchases that could discriminate against certain shareholders, and limitation of the authority in time.
-These restrictions may to some extent protect the company from its own attempts to manipulate the stock price by creating an artificially high demand for its shares and prevent share repurchases from becoming an antitakeover measure.
+These restrictions may to some extent protect the company from its own attempts to manipulate the stock price by creating an artificially high demand for its shares and prevent share repurchases from becoming an antitakeover measure